BrianEliotWhipple/massive-octo-bear/readme.md

 # Demonstration Project for Deploying Micro-services in Docker

 This project serves as example to build, deploy and test micro-services as Docker containers.
+Also used to trial Mesos/Marathon for use as a cluster manager.

 ## Docker Environments